-Heterozygous males and females dPPCS/ TM3-GFP were transferred into vials and were allowed to produce embryos on control food, food containing 12 mM vitamin B5, and food containing 8 mM pantethine, as previously described in Kiefer et al. After 5 days, adult flies were removed and after 12 days, the amount of homozygous and heterozygous pupae was determined.
+Heterozygous males and females dPPCS1/TM3-GFP were transferred into vials and were allowed to produce embryos on control food, food containing 12 mM Vitamin B5 and food containing 8 mM pantethine, as previously described in 23.
+After 5 days, adult flies were removed and after 12 days, the amount of homozygous and heterozygous pupae was determined.